knpuniversity/easyadminbundle/knpu/conditional-actions.md

 page that represents one entity, the variable is not called `item`, it's called `entity`.

 As crazy as that looks, it should do it!
-Hold you breath, rub your lucky rabbit's foot, do a dance, and refresh!
+Hold you breath, do a dance, and refresh!

 Hey!
 No edit button!
 Go back to `security.yml` and re-add `ROLE_SUPER_ADMIN`.